FREEPORT9/LSCAV/README.md

 **Debug Build**:

   The project includes a Makefile to automate the compilation process.

-To compile the project, simply run:
+  To compile the project with debugging capabilities, run the following:

   ```bash
   make